kerrishotts/pgday/2017/creating-a-modern-phonegap-plugin/presentation.md

 ## ahem...

 _noun_ A module consisting of code and settings extending the essential functionality of Cordova with the goal of providing access to device capabilities, enhancing existing capabilities, or improving the developer's workflow

+???

+Kerri

+So, almost everyone is _using_ plugins today, but only a few people actually know how they work.
+To many, plugins are kind of magical &mdash; plugins cross into territory and languages the dev might not know, and the dev might not be familiar with everything a plugin can actually do.

+But plugins aren't magical: they're just modules conisting of code and settings that can extend the functionality of a Cordova app _or_ the Cordova development environment.
+And although you may be exposed to languages with which you aren't immediately familiar, that process can be extremely rewarding.
+And you can always start small and grow over time.

 ---